 More than 2 colors per row require color separations of the original design for knitting with slip stitch setting, one color at a time, in 2-row sequences.

 The double bed color changer is used often for DBJ with color-separated cards though other fabric options are possible.
 It may also be used for single bed work, but the ribber must remain raised and the ribber connecting plate is used.
 This means that single bed fair isle is not possible, because there is only one feeder in the ribber connecting plate.
-Using it is a viable option for knitting striped patterns on the bulky machines.
-There are no brushes to help anchor knitting in place like the ones in the single bed sinker plate, however, so even though the fabrics may be worked only on the top bed, a careful weighting is required ie in color tuck/slip mosaics etc, knit with color changes every 2 rows.
-I have read that Toyota did not have a color changer due to their built-in simulknit facility, automatic DBJ, but only 2 colors knit in any one row.
+Using it is a viable option for knitting striped patterns on bulky machines.
+There are no brushes to help anchor knitting in place like the ones in the single bed sinker plate, however, so even though the fabrics may be worked only on the top bed, careful weighting is required ie in color tuck/slip mosaics, etc, knit with color changes every 2 rows.
+I have read that Toyota did not have a color changer due to its built-in simulknit facility, automatic DBJ, but only 2 colors knit in any one row.